Decision Making Under Uncertainty and Reinforcement Learning

-This course gives a thorough overview of the fundamental theory of reinforcement learning, as well as a look into advanced algorithms and modern proof techniques for reinforcement learning problems.
+This course gives an introduction to decision theory and reinforcement learning, focusing on theory and algorithms. reinforcement learning problems.
 Each module lasts for about a week, and includes a short lecture of basic concepts, an overview of proofs and some hands-on work.
-Assessment is through assignments (including reviewing and implementation of research papers) and a mini project.
+Assessment is through assignments and a mini project.

 This is only a suggested schedule.
 Points in italics are optionally covered.

 - Sufficient statistics [simple example of finite hypothesis space]

 - Credible intervals